About The Civic Circle

 Rick Cohen

 Rick Cohen is Chief Communications Officer and Chief Operating Officer for the National Council of Nonprofits (NCN), the nation’s largest network of charitable nonprofits.
 His focus includes media relations, finance, and human resources.
 He previously served at the Forum of Regional Associations of Grantmakers (now United Philanthropy Forum).
-A graduate of American University, Rick also holds a Master’s in Organizational Leadership from Quinnipiac University.
+Rick holds a Master’s in Organizational Leadership from Quinnipiac University.
+He is The Civic Circle’s Board Vice Chair.

 Ann Levin